carlsaturnino/dotfiles/direnv/README.md

 direnv -- Unclutter your .profile
 =================================

-`direnv` is an environment variable manager for your shell.
-It knows how to hook into bash, zsh and fish shell to load or unload environment variables depending on your current directory.
+`direnv` is an environment switcher for the shell.
+It knows how to hook into bash, zsh, tcsh and fish shell to load or unload environment variables depending on the current directory.
 This allows to have project-specific environment variables and not clutter the "~/.profile" file.

 Before each prompt it checks for the existence of an ".envrc" file in the current and parent directories.
-If the file exists, it is loaded into a bash sub-shell and all exported variables are then captured by direnv and then made available to your shell.
+If the file exists (and authorized), it is loaded into a **bash** sub-shell and all exported variables are then captured by direnv and then made available the current shell.

 Because direnv is compiled into a single static executable it is fast enough to be unnoticeable on each prompt.
 It is also language agnostic and can be